Attorney General Downey

 Here are just a few:

-When the Federal government’s temporary measure expires in 2023, many people with a developmental disability in Ontario will be unable to open a Registered Disability Savings Plan (RDSP) or potentially access funds saved on their behalf without first relinquishing all of their legal rights through a guardianship order.
+The Federal government allows for some family members to open and manage an RDSP for a beneficiary who may not be able to manage one for themselves but many people with a developmental disability in Ontario and around the country are still left out.
+They are unable to access the program and its many benefits or to access funds saved on their behalf without first relinquishing all of their legal rights through a guardianship order.
 This completely defeats the intended purpose of the RDSP.

 Isn’t it time to respect the legal rights of all people living with a developmental disability in Ontario and remove legal barriers that are so detrimental?